aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/jpg-to-word/_index.md

 {{% blocks/products/pf/agp/content h2="Save JPG to WORD in C# Online for Free" %}}

-The following example demonstrates how to convert JPG to WORD document format in C#.
+The following example demonstrates how to convert JPG to WORD in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert JPG file into WORD format.
+Follow the easy steps to convert JPG to WORD.
 Upload your JPG file, then simply save it as WORD file.
 For both JPG reading and WORD writing you can use fully qualified filenames.
 The output WORD content and formatting will be identical to the original JPG document.

 {{% /blocks/products/pf/agp/text %}}